qwertukg/Cook-Laravel3-Generator/README.md

 ```php
 Bundle::start('cook');
 ```
-at the begining of your main route.php file.

 Last step, is installing Cook Storage.
 It's not allows regenerate changing files.
 Open CLI and run Artisan command:
 ```bash